cjdbarlow/Part-One/pressure_transduction.md

     * Describes to what extent the magnitude of an oscillation falls with each successive oscillation
     * Calculated from the ratio of the amplitudes of successive oscillations in a convoluted fashion:
       $$ D = \sqrt{(\ln{D_2 \over D_1})^2 \over \pi^2 + (\ln{D_2 \over D_1})^2 }$$, where:
-        * $$D_x$$ are the magnitudes of successive oscillations

 * **Resonant Frequency**
 How rapidly a system will oscillate when disturbed and left alone.
-When damping is low, it will be close to the **natural frequency** (or undamped resonant frequency).
+  * When damping is low, it will be close to the **natural frequency** (or undamped resonant frequency)

 * Damping and natural frequency are used (rather than the physical characteristics) as they are both **easily measured** and **accurate** in describing the dynamic response